-Parks and Open Space
+• Parks and Open Space

-- Public parks and playgrounds, recreation fields and facilities, open space corridors and trails. - Potential additions to the green network in areas that are environmentally sensitive, unsuitable for development, and/or publicly owned (e.g., parts of Manresa Island). - The exact location of future public open space will depend on the recommended Parks, Open Space, Trails, and Recreation Plan and district- and neighborhood-level planning.
+- Public parks and playgrounds, recreation fields and facilities, open space corridors and trails. - Potential additions to the green network in areas that are environmentally sensitive, unsuitable for development, and/or publicly owned (e.g., parts of Manresa Island). - The exact location of future public open space will depend on the recommended Parks, Open Space, Trails, and Recreation Plan and district- and neighborhood-level planning. - Transportation - Interstate/highway and railroad rights-of-way.